Showing posts with label sodium. Show all posts

 Hot Dogs and Sodium Nitrate/Nitrite

 Many brands of hot dogs contain sodium nitrite and nitrate.
-It is used as a food preservative and flavor enhancer, prevents spoilage, and helps prevent botulism.
-Sodium nitrite and nitrate occur naturally in some vegetables, fruits, grains, spices, and water.
+Nitrite and nitrate are used as food preservatives and flavor enhancers, prevent spoilage, and help prevent botulism.
+They occur naturally in some vegetables, fruits, grains, spices, and water.
 In the 1970s, several studies linked nitrite consumption with cancer in laboratory rats.

 As a result, the FDA and the USDA commissioned a comprehensive review of sodium nitrite's role as a food additive.
 The National Academy of Sciences (NAS) results stated that nitrite does not cause cancer, although exposure to high nitrate levels in certain populations may be associated with cancers.
-The NAS recommended people's exposure to both nitrates and nitrites be reduced as much as possible without endangering the protection against botulism.
+The NAS recommended reducing people's exposure to both nitrates and nitrites as much as possible without endangering the protection against botulism.

 A Consumer Report analysis found that the nitrates and nitrites in all the hot dogs tested were well below the maximum level for the additives established by the USDA.
 A hot dog labeled uncured cannot add nitrates or nitrites, but that does not necessarily mean the product is free of them.
 The three uncured hot dogs tested contained nitrites and nitrates because the compounds occur naturally in spices and other natural ingredients added during processing.